nglasl/silverstripe-mediawesome/README.md

 ### Filtering Media Pages

-A media holder request may have optional date/tag filters, which are extendable by developers.
+A media holder request may have optional date, category and tag filters, which are extendable by developers.

 Retrieve the date filter form in the media holder template: